Pentax MX: Overview

-Data backs, Dial Data MX and a bulk film back.

-Motorized winder Winder MX (2 frame/s) or a Motor MX (5 frame/s)motor drive.
+A data back, Dial Data MX, and a bulk film back were also produced, as were motorised winders Winder MX (2 frame/s) and Motor MX (5 frame/s).

-Like all post-42 mm screwmount Pentax cameras, the MX accepts all K-mount lenses (with the exception of the newer FA-J and DA lenses without aperture rings).
+Like all post-42mm screwmount Pentax cameras, the MX accepts all K-mount lenses (with the exception of the newer FA-J and DA lenses without aperture rings).

 Due to its complete lack of automatic functions, but excellent array of manual controls, the MX is often selected as a camera for photography students to practice their technique.
-The depth-of-field preview and self-timer functions render the MX superior in this respect to the earlier and cheaper Pentax K1000.
+The depth-of-field preview and self-timer functions render the MX superior in this respect to the earlier and less expensive Pentax K1000.